The Federal Circuit did not release any opinions or orders this morning on its website.

-This morning the Federal Circuit issued two precedential opinions in government contract cases.
-Additionally, the court issued two nonprecedential opinions in patent cases.
-Finally, the court issued three Rule 36 judgments.
+This morning, the Federal Circuit issued six nonprecedential opinions: four in patent cases, one in a tax case affirming a dismissal for lack of subject matter jurisdiction, and one in a veterans case.
+Additionally, the court issued two Rule 36 judgments.
 Here are the introductions to the opinions and links to the Rule 36 judgments.

 Here is an update on recent activity at the Supreme Court in cases decided by the Federal Circuit.

-- The Supreme Court received two new petitions for writ of certiorari in Christy, Inc. v.
-United States, and in Wynkoop v.
-Department of Defense.
+- The Court received three new petitions for writ of certiorari.

 Here are the details.

-This morning, the Federal Circuit issued four nonprecedential opinions: one in a veterans case, a second in a case appealed from the Merit Systems Protection Board, and a third in a case dismissed for a lack of jurisdiction by the Court of Federal Claims.
-The Federal Circuit also issued four Rule 36 judgments.
+This morning, the Federal Circuit issued four nonprecedential opinions: two in veterans cases both dismissed for lack of jurisdiction, one in a patent case, and one in a case appealed from the Merit Systems Protection Board.
+The court also issued four Rule 36 judgments.
 Here are the introductions to the opinions and links to the Rule 36 judgments.